casework/CASE-Examples/examples/illustrations/database_records/README.md

 -->

-# Recoverability Examples
+# Database Record Representation

 *A file containing all of the JSON-LD content within this page is here: [`database_records.json`](database_records.json).*

 *A file containing draft ontology concepts is here: [`drafting.ttl`](drafting.ttl).
-It is expected to be removed with the completion of [UCO Issue 251](https://github.com/ucoProject/UCO/issues/415).*
+It is expected to be removed with the completion of [UCO Issue 415](https://github.com/ucoProject/UCO/issues/415).*

 There is a requirement to represent database records and the assocation between their values and identified forensic artifacts.
 This is primarily scoped to SQLite, but can be generalized to other relational database models.